ECTE Training Programme Options & Guidance

 Please contact us today to arrange a 1:1 session to explore the best option for your school.

-Funding
+2. Funding

-Teachers are eligible for funding if they:
+ECTs should be eligible for DfE funding if they:

-started induction on or after 1 September 2021
+• start their ECTE on or after 1 September 2021

 How funding works